Spiryl/pymetr/docs/oscilloscope.rst

 This design philosophy allows for a high degree of modularity, enabling each subsystem to be developed, tested, and modified independently while the ``Oscilloscope`` class provides a cohesive and unified interface for the user.
 The result is a robust and scalable structure, where the complexity of the instrument's functionalities is managed with grace and precision.

-The ``pyinstrument`` package reflects this architecture, segregating related functionalities into dedicated subsystem classes.
+The ``Pymetr`` package reflects this architecture, segregating related functionalities into dedicated subsystem classes.
 This not only enhances code organization but also fosters intuitive and object-oriented control over each aspect of the oscilloscope.
 Below is a visual representation of the ``Oscilloscope`` class composition:

 .. graphviz::